 105.002-62.
 Note the silver rehaut, DO90 bezel and alpha hands.
 These hands are actually Omega Service replacements – correct, but new.
 You can tell by the square ended lume strips.
 This watch has had a full service, and sympathetic hand restoration and aging.

 A very rare reference, produced for about six months.
-Initially it is actually an unchanged 2998-62, but with a new Omega number in line with the new reference number system.
-Then part way through the production run the hand specifications changed from alpha to baton.
+Initially it is actually an unchanged 2998-62, but with a new Omega reference number in line with the new number system.
+Then, part way through the production run, the hand specifications changed from alpha to baton.
 I am unclear when this happened or if there is a pattern to which hands were fitted when.
 I also do not think the serial can dictate which hand set is/was/should be fitted.
 I now believe that either handset on any serial is possible.
+While intuitively, we might think that the alpha’s are on early watches and batons on later, there is so far not enough evidence based on known one owner watches.

 Serial Range: 1958 4xxx – 1983 4xxx and 2052 5xxx